pantheon-systems/terminus-composer-logs-plugin/README.md

 ### `composer:logs:upstream-update`

-Use this command to get composer logs for a upstream update (apply or check).
-This is specially useful for debugging failed upstream updates.
+Use this command to get composer logs for an upstream update (apply or check).
+This is especially useful for debugging failed upstream updates.

 Example: